BBVA/apicheck/docs/source/home/core_concepts.rst

 ``API-Check`` has 2 kind of commands:

-- Mini commands
+- Commands
 - Super commands

-Mini Commands
+Commands
 +++++++++++++

-Mini commands are a small executables that have more specific things.
+Commands are a small executables that have more specific things.
 These commands follow the \*NIX philosophy: a lot os small pieces, but that can be connected between them.

 You can imagine this commands as a ``awk`` or ``grep`` commands.
 Small, but powerful.